-The Files panel enables you to view files and folders, whether they are associated with a Dreamweaver site or not, and perform standard file maintenance operations, such as opening and moving files.
+You can use the Files panel to view files and folders, check whether they are associated with a Dreamweaver site or not, and perform standard file maintenance operations, such as opening and moving files.

 The Site Files view, Testing Server view, and Synchronize buttons appear only in the expanded Files panel.

 Lets you select a Dreamweaver site and display that site’s files.
 You can also use the Site menu to access all the files on your local disk, much like Windows Explorer (Windows) or the Finder (Mac).

 Lets you view files present in your local site root, remote server, or testing server.
 Select an option from the pop-up menu to see files in the respective view.